 The Auditors Report read along with notes to accounts is self-explanatory and therefore does not call for further comments.
 The Auditors Report does not contain any qualification, reservation or adverse remark.

 Your Company had appointed M/s.
 BMP & Co.
-LLP (LLPIN: AAI-4194), Company Secretaries, Bangalore to conduct Secretarial Audit of your Company for the financial year 2018-19.
+LLP (LLPIN: AAI-4194), Company Secretaries, Bangalore to conduct a Secretarial Audit of your Company for the financial year 2020-21.

-The Secretarial Audit Report is enclosed herewith as Annexure C to this Annual Report.
+The Secretarial Audit Report is enclosed herewith as Annexure A to this Annual Report.
 It does not contain any adverse remarks or qualifications.

-Provisions related to maintenance of Cost Records and requirement of Cost Audit as prescribed under the provisions of Section 148(1) of the Companies Act, 2013 are not applicable for the business activities carried out by the Company.
+Provisions related to maintenance of Cost Records and requirement of Cost Audit as prescribed under the provisions of Section 148(1) of the Act are not applicable for the business activities carried out by the Company.

 RISK MANAGEMENT POLICY